heyxyz/hey/README.md

 ### Test the application

-For running tests in development mode:
+For running tests in development mode

 ```bash
 pnpm test:dev